 If you don’t replenish the lost electrolytes due to dilution, your electrolyte levels can become too low.
 This is another known cause of muscle cramps.
 Especially magnesium.

-Besides being hungover I wasn’t very physically active those days.
+When I used to get leg cramps I wasn’t very physically active.
 I spent most of my days sitting either at class or in front of my computer or the TV.

 It is speculated that one of the main reasons for nocturnal leg cramps, especially in seniors, is shortened and weak muscles.